Flex Online Opening Term

 You will begin your coursework in Opening Term with the Structure of Global Industries (BADM 5500, 3.0 credits).
 This three-week course is rigorous and fast-paced.
 It will introduce you to the highly integrated and global view of business which will set the tone for the entire MBA program experience.
 Your faculty will seek to spark your curiosity and create questions in your mind that can be answered throughout the rest of the curriculum.
 Following the completion of Opening Term, you will begin the fall semester.

 Mark the dates below on your calendar, but please note the schedule may change prior to the start.
 Use this information as a general guide.
+Your schedule will be provided in mid-July.

 Opening Term and In-person Residency #1

-BADM 5500 Monday, August 5 – Friday, August 23
+Monday, August 4 – Friday, August 22

-During the first two weeks of this class, August 5 – August 18, you will attend live online synchronous sessions on Monday, Wednesday, and Thursday evenings.
+During the first two weeks of this class, you will attend live online synchronous sessions on Monday, Wednesday, and Thursday evenings.
 These two weeks will also include substantial asynchronous course content and teamwork, so please plan to be available on evenings and weekends to complete this work.

-Opening Term Course
+Opening Term Course Description

 BADM 5500: The Structure of Global Industries